honeyhiveai/python-sdk/docs/models/operations/type.md

 # Type

-Configuration type - "LLM" or "pipeline"
+Configuration type - "LLM" or "pipeline" - default is "LLM"

 ## Values